10 things that characterize the Norwegians

 Brunost (Brown goat cheese)

-Brunost is a tan-coloured whey cheese with a distinctive caramel flavour.
+Brunost is a tan-colored whey cheese with a distinctive caramel flavor.
 The production process is simple.
-The water from the whey of goat’s milk is boiled down, which caramelises the sugars.
-The resulting gloop is left to cool and there you go! – brown cheese.
+The water from the whey of goat’s milk is boiled down, which caramelizes the sugars.
+The resulting gloop is left to cool, and there you go! – Brown cheese.
 It is cut in blocks, wrapped and can be eaten (and by some, enjoyed) immediately.
 You either love it or hate it.